vitormd/guides/style/ruby/README.md

 - Prefer double quotes for strings.-
 - Use def self.method to define singleton methods.
 This makes the methods more resistant to refactoring.
 - Indent private and protected methods at the same column as the public methods.
 Just leave one blank line separating them.
+- Prefer string interpolation instead of string concatenation
+- Use double-quoted strings.
+The performance isn't that much different.

 ----------------------------------------------